sparksp/lt-osp/content/skill/quick-armour-repair.md

 requirements: ["Any Armour use CS"]
 ladder: "armour-mastery"
 ---
 This skill allows the character to restore the AV of damaged armour in half the normal time.
-This excludes NAV and MAV.
+This skill cannot be used to repair NAV (Natural Armour) or MAV (Magical Armour).